GeorgeSG/advent-of-code/README.md

 ## Commands

 - `yarn new 2022/01` - create a Solution folder 2022/01 using a predefined template
 - `yarn test 2022/01 [example | real | both]` - run the tests for 2022/01 once.
-Defaults to running both tests
+Defaults to running both example and real tests
 - `yarn runner 2022/01 [example | real | both]` - run the tests for 2022/01 and watch for changes.
-Defaults to running both tests
+Defaults to running both example and real tests